 The procedure we follow starts from an effective theory description of NP in terms of dimension-six operators, using which we work out the angular distribution in terms of the kinematic variables of the visible final states.
 We assume that the $\tau$ decay is not affected by NP.
 We derive the analytic expression for the angular distribution.
-We also present sensitivity studies for NP Wilson coefficients based on simulated data.
+We also present sensitivity studies for NP Wilson coefficients \cn{by performing fits on data simulated by a toy Monte-Carlo method, described in Appendix~\ref{app:statprocedure}}.
 Global fits have been performed to obtain constraints on right-handed, pseudoscalar, and tensor currents, where observables such as $R(D^{(*)})$, $D^{(*)}$ polarization fraction, $\mathcal{B}(B_c \to \tau\bar{\nu})$ etc are used: for example, see Refs.~\cite{globalfit1,globalfit2}.
 Our analysis provides sensitivities of the same order as in these global fits and will improve as experimental data becomes available.

 The paper is organized in the following manner.
 In Section~\ref{sec:effectivehamiltonian}, we describe the NP effective Hamiltonian.
 In Section \ref{sec:angdistfullbdtaunu}, we calculate the amplitude and phase space to derive an analytical expression for the angular distribution of $\BDstaufull$.
 In Section \ref{sec:unbinnedanalysis}, we describe the generation of simulated data and perform a sensitivity study to obtain the expected sensitivities to NP couplings based on likelihood analyses from future experiments.
 Finally, in Section \ref{sec:conclusions} we summarize our work and present our conclusions.